sreenathroy234/RTBAnalytica/form-builder/README.md

   - NB: to run it on your local network, type `python manage.py runserver 0.0.0.0:8000`
 - You project will be accessible in your localhost or local network.

-## Deployment

-For deployment, open `form/settings.py` file and uncomment code from line 131 to 159.